 The redesign of the iPhone was generally well received by both customers and critics.
 In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units, which was especially impressive since (for the last time) China was not among the opening markets.

-Soon after launch, however, Apple suffered its “bendgate” scandal — when a few users reported that the larger size iPhone 6 Plus bent in the middle when too much pressure was put on it.
+Soon after launch, however, Apple faced the “Bendgate” scandal.
+A few users reported that the larger iPhone 6 Plus bent in the middle when too much pressure was put on it.

 The fuss only affected a small number of users, and seemingly didn’t damage sales, but Apple took steps to reinforce the iPhone’s design for the following year’s iPhone 6s and 6s Plus.

-Ultimately, the design was considered a winner by Apple and hung around for longer than any other design in iPhone history — with the iPhone 6s and 6s Plus, and iPhone 7 and 7 Plus both keeping the same exterior design.
+Ultimately, Apple considered the iPhone 6 design a winner.
+It stayed around for longer than any other design in iPhone history — with the iPhone 6s and 6s Plus, and iPhone 7 and 7 Plus, all keeping the same exterior design.
 It was only last year, with the glass backs on iPhone X and iPhone 8, that Apple finally moved on.